Coconut Milk Braised Chicken

 So what does braising mean, anyway?

-Don't be intimidated by the term.
-Braising is really just a fancy word that refers to cooking meat (and sometimes veggies) in liquid for a long time on low heat.
-Think crockpot; it's exactly the same technique except it's done in a pot in your oven or on your stove.
+Don’t be intimidated by the term.
+Braising is a fancy word for cooking meat or veggies in liquid for a long time over low heat.
+Think crockpot; it’s the same technique, just done in a pot in your oven or on your stove.

-Braising is best for cheaper, tougher cuts of meat as the long, gentle cooking process breaks down the connective tissues, melts the fat and lets the muscle tissue absorb moisture so the meat becomes very tender.
-It's also 100% foolproof.
+Braising is best for cheaper, tougher cuts of meat.
+The long, gentle cooking process breaks down connective tissue, melts fat, and allows the muscle tissue to absorb moisture.
+This makes the meat very tender.
+It’s also 100% foolproof.
 If you can put meat in a pot and pour the liquid over it, you can braise.

-In this coconut milk chicken recipe, we've used coconut milk as the braising liquid and added some ginger, lemongrass, cilantro and a few other tasty things to give it lots of flavor.
+In this coconut milk chicken recipe, we’ve used coconut milk as the braising liquid and added ginger, lemongrass, cilantro, and a few other ingredients to give it lots of flavor.

 What to serve with coconut milk braised chicken